 Since the dawn of human existence, our species has sought and yearned to explore the very nature and meaning of life on Earth and beyond.
 Early human beings developed complex mythological narratives, rituals and practices, which were incorporated into the daily lives of that specific culture.
-Starting as early as the Upper Paleolithic period (at least around 30,000 years ago and possibly even earlier), archeologists and historians believe that rituals and belief in supernatural phenomenon (i.e. an afterlife and a pantheon of deities), played a significant role in society.
+Starting as early as the Upper Paleolithic period (at least around 30,000 years ago and possibly even earlier), archeologists and historians believed that rituals and belief in supernatural phenomenon (i.e. an afterlife and a pantheon of deities), played a significant role in society.

 While we know little about the day-to-day experiences of Paleolithic era peoples; what we have surmised from their relics suggests that they sought to contextualize the world through a combination of natural observation and supernatural beliefs.
 This idea is largely reflected in art and artifacts such as cave paintings, Venus figurines and monolithic burial sites like Stonehenge.
 These objects and architectural sites, suggest that our early ancestors were simultaneously exploring and communicating information regarding their environmental surroundings, internal thoughts and insight into supernatural realms.